codeforpdx/website/README.md

  - To learn about our workflow and how to get started.
 View the [CONTRIBUTING.MD](./CONTRIBUTING.md) doc.

 ## Project Layout
- - File Organization is similar to any other project built with Jekyll with the following organization for html and asset files
+ - File Organization is similar to any other project built with Jekyll with the following organization for HTML and asset files.

 The main page has different sections.
-Each section has its own file for html, and assets (css, images, js).
+Each section has its own file for HTML, and assets (CSS, images, JS).

 For example lets look at the Products section.
-The relevant html and asset files for the products section can be found here:
+The relevant HTML and asset files for the products section can be found here:

 - HTML file: `sections/products.html`
 - CSS file: `assets/stylesheets/products.scss`
 - Images dir: `assets/images/products/*`
 - Javascript dir: `assets/javascript/products/*`

 Products is a collection and each individual product can be found in its collection directory.
 Jekyll will look for the products collection in the directory `_products` by default.
-Inside that directory you'll find each product and the data that is used to build the secion.
+Inside that directory you'll find each product and the data that is used to build the section.

 ## Design Files